5 Signs of AC Evaporator Coil Leak and How to Fix It

 Sign #5: Visual Coil Corrosion

 Take a good look at your evaporator coil by unplugging your air conditioner, and checking behind the air filter for any signs of corrosion or rust in your evaporator coil.
-A corroded spot or spots in the coil is most likely where the evaporator coil leaks out refrigerant.
+A corroded spot or spots in the coil are most likely where the evaporator coil leaks out the refrigerant.
 If the coils are not leaking yet, they soon will be without a proper replacement.

-Tip #2: Clean Your Evaporator Coils
+Tip #1: Clean Your Evaporator Coils

 Besides the air filter, you can clean your evaporator coils with some compressed air and a vacuum cleaner - and you should!
 A clean evaporator coil is less likely to succumb to wear and tear, and would overall last longer in your unit, avoiding those high repair and replacement costs!

-Tip #3: Schedule a Cleaning and Maintenance
+Tip #3: Schedule Cleaning and Maintenance

 Tip #4: Use a Digital Energy or Watt Monitor

-Using a digital energy meter may help pinpoint the problem to your air conditioning system instead of making guesswork of your appliances.
+Using a digital energy meter may help pinpoint the problem with your air conditioning system instead of making guesswork of your appliances.
 Monitor how much energy consumption your aircon requires to spot any changes in electricity charge.

 Aircon Upkeep Services